-- The measurement of wall thickness using digital wall thickness meters, the necessity and standard of surface preparation, alignment, calibration and the effects of surface coatings and corrosion. - The factors effecting performance of video and still-photography systems when remotely deployed.
-The influence of access, positioning, stand-off and set-up constraints.
-The importance of selecting systems and settings suitable to the task and the location.
-Deployment method constraints.
-Cleaning limitations and location and referencing limitations.
+- Pipeline inspection/survey methods and equipment. - The factors affecting performance of video and images. - The influence of access, positioning, stand-off and set-up constraints. - The importance of selecting systems and settings suitable to the task and the location. - Deployment method constraints. - Cleaning, location, environmental and referencing limitations.